Consumer's Guide To Collision Repair

 DRP Body Shops – What Are They?

-Direct Repair Programs (DRP) or insurance company referrals of certain repair facilities could be known as: State Farm’s “Service First” program, Allstate’s “PRO” program, USAA’s “STARS” program, Progressive’s “Total Pro or Concierge” program, and Nationwide’s “Blue Ribbon” program.
-Please refer to our glossary of other known insurance company DRF or referral program names.
+Although insurance companies refer to direct repair programs differently, they essentially all mean the same thing.
+DRP repair facility examples are: State Farm’s “Service First” program, Allstate’s “PRO” program, USAA’s “STARS” program, Progressive’s “Total Pro or Concierge” program, and Nationwide’s “Blue Ribbon” program.
+Please refer to our glossary of other known insurance company DRP or referral program names.

-Although insurance companies refer to direct repair programs differently, they essentially mean the same thing.
-DRP repair facilities are shops that have formed strategic alliances with insurers.
-The shop meets the insurance company’s criteria of their specific program and the shop agrees to do business in that manner.
-The insurance company’s purpose of DRP (Direct Repair Programs) is to streamline the claims settlement process and they work closely with a select repair facility to accomplish that.
-The shop agrees to provide many of the administrative duties of the insurance carrier in exchange for the referral.
-All insurance companies, just like repair facilities are not the same.
+All insurance companies, just like all repair facilities, are not the same.
 It is the consumer’s responsibility to determine if this program is what you want, or if this is how you want your vehicle repaired.
 The repair facility must explain the repair process to you, the vehicle owner.
-It should be understood and agreed upon on what is being repaired vs. what is being replaced, and what type parts are being utilized in the repair process prior to the vehicle owner authorizing the shop to proceed with the vehicle repairs.
+It should be understood and agreed to on what is being repaired vs. what is being replaced, and what type parts are being utilized in the repair process, prior to the vehicle owner authorizing the shop to proceed with the vehicle repairs.
 It is the consumer’s responsibility and right to choose the repair facility of their choice and authorize the repairs based on a thorough and agreed upon damage evaluation.
-DRP’s (Direct Repair Programs) are an optional program of the insurance carrier.
+DRPs are an optional program of the insurance carrier.
 The consumer is NOT required or obligated to use a DRP repair facility.

-Notify Your Insurance Company.
+Notify Your Insurance Company

-insurance policies require notification and they will likely have questions regarding your accident that only you can answer.
+Before authorizing any repairs, notify your insurance company or agent and tell them where the damaged vehicle can be inspected.
+Most, if not all, insurance policies require notification and they will likely have questions regarding your accident that only you can answer.
 The insurance company may wish to send an adjuster of their choice to inspect the vehicle and review the shop’s estimate prior to repair.
 Some insurers have drive-in claims centers that also could be considered if the vehicle is safe and driveable.

 Is the Work Guaranteed?